Security Council 2045

 China has implemented a “Great Green Wall” This shelterbelt, begun in 1978 has seen over 125 billion trees planted along the 2800 mile border of northern China’s deserts.
 Unfortunately, due to overcrowding a lack of maintenance of the trees once planted, over 60% of the trees die within their first year.

 As a Security Council, you must work together to consider the issues of rehabilitation of degraded land, the influx of ecological migrants, water access, and international tensions in China as a result of desertification.
 Open dialogue and creative solutions will help not on China, but countries throughout the world facing desertification.

-*NOTE: P5 countries on Security Council 2050 are USA, Russia, China, Germany, and Brazil.*
+Note: The P5 countries on the Security Council 2045 include Russia, USA, China, Germany, and South Africa